aamir09/FTzard/README.md

 ## Installation & Setup

+<h4>It is recommended that you first fork the reppository and then clone it to your server as dvc needs to commit & push .dvc files to git for tracking.</h4>
+<br><br>
 <b>1.
 Environment</b><br>
 The environment is quite easy to setup, all thanks to pixi.
 The pixi setup is already given in the Dockerfile and it is recommended to use the Dockerfile.
 a) Build the docker Image (Ensure you have docker installed and docker daemon is running)